-A little over a year ago, Céline Sciamma was coming off a hectic year.
+A little over a year ago, Céline Sciamma was coming off a hectic time.
 Her fourth feature, the acclaimed romance “Portrait of a Lady on Fire,” became a breakout hit after its 2019 Cannes debut.
 Though the movie wasn’t selected by France as its Oscar submission, “Portrait” scored nine nominations from the César Awards.
 Sciamma joined her star (and ex-partner) Adele Haenel in a highly-publicized decision to walk out of the ceremony after the filmmaker lost Best Director to Roman Polanski.

 It was late February 2020 and Sciamma, who has long pushed back on the sexist, patriarchal state of the French film industry, wanted to make a big statement.
 These days, as she gets on the phone from Paris to discuss her new movie, it’s the last thing she wants to talk about.